bshantam97/GAN-Architectures/README.md

 5. EBGAN (Energy Based Generative Adversarial Network)

+### To Do
+Calculate the Inception Scores and Compute the Fretchet Inception Distance.

 ### Dataset Used
 The dataset used to train the Generative adversarial networks was the celeba dataset which is a large scale face attributes dataset with more than 200K Celebrity faces and the MNIST Dataset (For conditional Wasserstein GAN-GP).